TritonDataCenter/muppet/docs/index.md

 servers.

 In manta at least, all configuration of the load balancer is automatically managed by the muppet service, which watches for registrar changes in ZooKeeper.
-This simply updates the upstream server list of IP addresses and restarts the loadbalancer service (not gracefully...).
+This updates the upstream server list of IP addresses and refreshes the haproxy loadbalancer service.

 # Configuration